What Is the Meaning of Debate : All Definitions and Terms

 For most of us, debating isn't about winning a trophy.
 It’s about building skills we actually need:

-- Critical thinking — questioning what we’re told instead of accepting it
+1. Critical thinking, questioning what we’re told instead of accepting it.

-- Communication — saying what we mean, clearly and confidently
+2. Communication, saying what we mean, clearly and confidently.

-- Empathy — learning how others see the world, even if we don’t agree
+3. Empathy, learning how others see the world, even if we don’t agree.

 In New York City, a program called the Urban Debate League has shown that students in debate clubs outperform their peers in writing, reading comprehension, and even college acceptance rates.

-Or take more modern figures — Greta Thunberg debating climate policy with world leaders, using facts and emotion to challenge global inaction.
-That’s not just a speech — it’s a form of debate.
+Or take more modern figures, Greta Thunberg debating climate policy with world leaders, using facts and emotion to challenge global inaction.

-We debate because it’s one of the most powerful tools we have to solve problems, build understanding, and move society forward — even if we disagree along the way.
+In the end, all ages debate because it’s one of the most powerful tools we have to solve problems, build understanding, and move society forward, even if we disagree along the way.

 Types of Debate and What They Represent